The Mint Las Vegas

 The Mint Las Vegas was a hotel and casino in downtown Las Vegas, Nevada.

-The Mint was the sponsor of the Mint 400, the largest off road race from the mid-1960s to the mid-1980s.
+The Mint was the sponsor of the Mint 400, the largest off-road race from the mid-1960s to the mid-1980s.

-The Mint was made famous (or infamous) as the first night's stay in Hunter S. Thompson and Oscar Acosta's legendary 1971 weekend trip to Las Vegas, immortalized in Thompson's novel Fear and Loathing in Las Vegas.
+The Mint was the first night's stay in Hunter S. Thompson and Oscar Acosta's legendary 1971 weekend trip to Las Vegas, immortalized in Thompson's novel Fear and Loathing in Las Vegas.

 History

 The Mint opened July 12, 1957.
 The four major owners were Milton Prell, Al Winter, L.B.
 “Tutor” Scherer, and J.D.
 “Joe” Hall, and the first general manager was Sam Boyd.
 Architects for the building were Walter Zick and Harris Sharp.
 The Mint’s neon sign was designed by Ed Harris of Zick & Sharp in collaboration with Young Electric Sign Co.

-The Mint and Sahara Hotel owners created the Sahara-Nevada Corp for a merger with the Del Webb Corporation in 1961.
-Sahara-Nevada Corp. announced plans for a 22-story hotel skyscraper addition to the Mint in 1962.
+Milton Prell and partners sold The Mint and their other two Las Vegas properties Sahara Las Vegas and Lucky Strike Club to the Del Webb Corporation in 1961, creating the subsidiary Sahara-Nevada Corp. as the new owner.
+They announced plans for a 22-story hotel skyscraper addition to the Mint in 1962.
 The addition was expected to be completed within 16 months, at a cost of $5 million.
-The addition would be built on the Mint's north parking lot, and was to include 300 additional hotel rooms and suites.
-A six-story, 210000 sqft parking garage would be connected to the new hotel building, and would include more than 550 parking spaces.
+The addition would be built on the Mint's north parking lot and was to include 300 additional hotel rooms and suites.
+A six-story, 210000 sqft parking garage would be connected to the new hotel building and would include more than 550 parking spaces.
 In May 1962, the city planned to review the permit for the new tower.
 A groundbreaking ceremony was held for the tower in July 1962.

 Construction was still ongoing in July 1964, at which point the tower was planned to include 24 floors.
 Construction reached the 24th floor at the end of the year, with plans for an additional four floors.
 The hotel tower was ultimately built with 26 stories, and was topped out on March 20, 1965, with plans to open later that month.
 The new tower stood 290 ft, and was one of the tallest buildings in the state at the time, ranking only behind The Landmark Hotel and Casino, which stood 297 ft.
 Renovations were also done to the existing building, which included work to the Merri Mint Theatre, and expanded dining areas.

 In 1988, The Mint was sold and became part of Binion's Horseshoe.